box/developer.box.com/pages/index.md

 <Tile title="Create an architecture pattern" href="/guides/getting-started/architecture-patterns/">

-Now that you've leaned the basics of Box Platform,
 We always recommended putting pen to paper and drawing out your solution.
 Checkout the most common architecture patterns in this guide.
-Feel free to post ideas and questions on our developer forum linked below.

 </Tile>

 <Tile title="Create the application" href="https://app.box.com/developers/console">

 Now, you can start building!
-Visit the developer console.
+Visit the Developer Console.
 Create an application based on the choices you've selected from the learnings in the other steps.